-Hybrid Outcomes require manual calculation of hours to determine whether the Outcome has been achieved, regardless of whether the Participant is on income support or not.
+Hybrid Outcomes require manual calculation of hours to determine whether the Outcome has been achieved, regardless of whether the Participant is on Income Support or not.

 In the case of an apprenticeship or traineeship tracking as a Hybrid Outcome, Providers must upload Documentary Evidence relevant to the completed Employment and Education components, unless the Participant has not yet commenced in the Education component.
 Hybrid Sustainability Outcomes

 The Provider is required to upload Documentary Evidence in the Department's IT Systems at the time of lodgement.
-This Documentary Evidence must demonstrate the combined number of hours the Participant has participated in Education and worked over the relevant 12 Week Period (for a 12 Week Hybrid Outcome) or 14 Week Period (for a Hybrid Sustainability Outcome).
+This Documentary Evidence must demonstrate the combined number of hours the Participant has participated in Education and worked over the relevant 14 Week Period.